Staking-Facilities-GmbH/ReactCosmosDelegationUI/README.md

 # Installation & Setup

 Please note that the Ledger Nano S requires HTTPS to function with your browser.
 If your website does not support HTTPS, you will not be able to use this tool.
 The LCD to connect to is also required to have HTTPS enabled.
+A big thanks to [Peng Zhong / nylira.net](https://twitter.com/zcpeng) to provide a public HTTPS enabled LCD!
+(You should still use your own if you have one)

 ```
 npm i react-cosmos-delegation